PromptQuorumPromptQuorum

 Frequently Asked Questions

-Why should I use prompt chaining instead of one big prompt?
+When should I use prompt chaining vs fine-tuning?

-What if one step in the chain fails?
+What happens if one step in my chain fails?

 Sources & Further Reading